We’re a new business and we’re excited to hear about your music.

 We, on the other hand, will find your album’s most powerful track and master everything else to fit around that.
 For example, softer tracks will not be made louder or punchier than your most powerful song.
 While this all sounds like common sense, an algorithm does not consider this when it masters your music.

-We know that with your album, you’ve deliberately arranged your music in a certain way to create a cohesive piece of work.
-You have given it a unique “flow”.
-The sound transitions between hard and soft as the album plays from start to finish – as you intended.
+We know that with your album, you’ve arranged your music in a deliberate way to create a cohesive piece of work.
+By ordering the tracks, you have given it an intentional “flow”.
+As you intended, the sound will transition between hard and soft as the album plays from start to finish.
 We see and preserve your intentions when we master your album to maintain and enhance the way it flows.

 For album and EP mastering we offer discounts.
 Contact us for a quote.